-Rental assistance from any source that is allocated to the property or a specific number of units in the property and is available to each income eligible tenant of the property or an assisted unit.
+Project based rent assistance Rental assistance from any source that is allocated to the property or a specific number of units in the property and is available to each income eligible tenant of the property or an assisted unit.
 Redevelopment The redesign or rehabilitation of existing properties.
 Rent burden gross rent divided by adjusted monthly household income.
-Rent burdened Households with rent burden above the level determined by the lender, households investor, or public program to be an acceptable rent-to-income ratio.
-Restricted rent The rent charged under the restrictions of a specific housing program or subsidy.
-Restricted rent, The rents that the project can attain taking into account both market conditions and rent in the primary market area and income restrictions.
-Achievable Saturation The point at which there is no longer demand to support additional unit.
+Rent burdened households Households with rent burden above the level determined by the lender, investor, or public program to be an acceptable rent-to-income ratio.
+Restricted rent $The \ rent \ charged \ under \ the \ restrictions \ of \ a \ specific \ housing \ program \ or \ subsidy.$ Restricted rent, Achievable The rents that the project can attain taking into account both market conditions and rent in the primary market area and income restrictions.
+Saturation The point at which there is no longer demand to support additional unit.
 Saturation usually refers to a particular segment of a specific market.
-Secondary market The portion of a market that supplies additional support to an apartment property beyond that provided by the primary market area. area Special needs Specific market niche that is typically not catered to in a conventional apartment property.
-Examples of special needs populations include: substance abusers, population visually impaired person or persons with mobility limitations.
-Stabilized level of The underwritten or actual number of occupied units that a property is expected occupancy to maintain after the initial rent-up period, expressed as a percentage of the total units.
+Secondary market area The portion of a market that supplies additional support to an apartment property beyond that provided by the primary market area.
+Special needs population Specific market niche that is typically not catered to in a conventional apartment property.
+Examples of special needs populations include: substance abusers, visually impaired person or persons with mobility limitations.
+Stabilized level of occupancy The underwritten or actual number of occupied units that a property is expected to maintain after the initial rent-up period, expressed as a percentage of the total units.
 Subsidy Monthly income received by a tenant or by an owner on behalf of a tenant to pay the difference between the apartment's contract rent and the amount paid by the tenant toward rent.
-Substandard Housing conditions that are conventionally considered unacceptable which may conditions be defined in terms of lacking plumbing facilities, one or more major systems not functioning properly, or overcrowded conditions.
-The income band from which the subject property will draw tenants.
-Target income band Target population The market segment or segments a development will appeal or cater to.
-State agencies often use target population to refer to various income set asides, elderly v. family, etc. Tenant paid utilities The cost of utilities (not including cable, telephone, or internet) necessary for the habitation of a dwelling unit, which are paid by the tenant.
-Turnover 1.
-An estimate of the number of housing units in a market areas as a percentage period of total housing units in the market area that will likely change occupants in any one year.
-See also: vacancy period.
-Housing units with new occupants / housing units \ 100 2.
-The percent of occupants in a given apartment complex that move in one year.
+Substandard conditions Housing conditions that are conventionally considered unacceptable which may be defined in terms of lacking plumbing facilities, one or more major systems not functioning properly, or overcrowded conditions.
+Target income band The income band from which the subject property will draw tenants.
+Target population The market segment or segments a development will appeal or cater to.
+State agencies often use target population to refer to various income set asides, elderly v. family, etc.

+Tenant paid utilities The cost of utilities (not including cable, telephone, or internet) necessary for the habitation of a dwelling unit, which are paid by the tenant.